-The 85th Annual Academy Awards aired Sunday Night, February 24th, 2013.
+The 87th Annual Academy Awards aired Sunday Night, February 22nd, 2015.
 Below were my predictions for the winners in the major categories.
-The actual winners were filled in after the Oscars were announced.
+The actual winners were filled in after the Oscars are announced.

 And now check out The Spin on my Predictions and the Winners: